Dutch gable stones: the story behind the facade.

 The gevelstenen tradition is so much alive that some enthusiasts still want one to mark their home or business, with modern (often tongue-in-cheek) gevelstenen increasingly commissioned from local stonemasons in what seems to be a much welcome revival.

-On your next visit to Amsterdam, don’t forget to look up: there’s a whole (free) open-air museum of little treasures to be discovered.
+On your next visit to Amsterdam or The Hague, don’t forget to look up: there’s a whole (free) open-air museum of little treasures to be discovered.